masking tape lamp group

 tape

-Project in collaboration with Hugo Béhérégaray for the Vienna Design Week 2023
+In collaboration with Hugo Béhérégaray for the Vienna Design Week Stadtarbeit program in 2023

 What connects the two designers and artists is their DIY-inspired, playful approach.
 It can also be seen in their campaign THE DESTRUCTION ROOM, which was specially designed for the VIENNA DESIGN WEEK: protective clothing, a tool of their own choosing and a minute of time – that’s what every visitor to the destruction room, which is equipped with white cardboard furniture, gets.